Among the topics covered by Biology at GCSE Level are Inheritance and Genetics, which study chromosomes and the structure of our DNA.

 No one can predict what their children might look like because they inherit a mixture of genes from both parents.
 Photo by Boy27wonder on VisualHunt

-After learning about the structure of DNA, including base pairs, you will turn your attention to alleles.
+After learning about the structure of DNA with your biology teacher, including base pairs, you will turn your attention to alleles.
 These are different versions of the same gene and are referred to as either dominant or recessive.

 Finally, you will explore the different types of cell division and the stages that they go through.
 You will discover that Mitosis, for example, produces two identical cells with the same number of chromosomes as in the original cell.